Why We Give

 Tanzania—Annual gift to Kilolo This donation supports our companion congregation with funds for capital improvements.
 A “companion committee” made up of members of the Kilolo congregation determine the best use for these funds.

 Tanzania—Kilolo Scholarships For several years King of Kings has sponsored students in secondary school from Kilolo parish.
 The “companion committee” reviews applications and awards scholarships.
-New this year—congregations may choose to send students to vocational school.
 Education is a key component to breaking the cycle of poverty in the Kilolo community.

 Tanzania—Kilolo Micro Loan In partnership with the nonprofit organization Iringa Hope, the Kilolo community will use this donation for micro loans.
 The program in Kilolo is in its fourth year and is growing strong with 30 people on a waiting list to participate.
 The Tanzanian government ranks the Iringa Hope micro loan initiative as one of the top programs promoting self-sustainability in their country.